-The long-tailed-pair phase inverter with negative feedback from the output transformer is one of the most ubiquitous constructs in guitar amp design.
+The long-tailed-pair phase inverter with negative feedback from the output transformer is one of the most ubiquitous architectures in guitar amplifier electronics.
 A signal from a tap in the output transformer secondary drives the feedback input to the phase inverter to counteract the amplified signal.
 The resulting closed-loop gain, measured from the phase inverter signal input to the speaker, is less than the forward, open-loop gain without feedback.
-At less than full power, feedback reduces nonlinear distortion and flattens the amplifier's frequency response.
-More important, however, are the dynamic effects when the power amp is overdriven.